Mohammadbinshahid/Team4_Capstone_Project/README.md

 **Features**:
 * **Flight Data Features**: These are the primary features that were extracted from the original flight data DataFrame.
-  * The following features are those that a passenger and an airline know well in advance; thus, these are the primary parameters used for predicting whether or not a flight will be delayed:
+  * **The following features are those that a passenger and an airline know well in advance; thus, these are the primary parameters used for predicting whether or not a flight will be delayed**:
     * YEAR
       * **Description**: Year(s) with data pertaining to Flight arrival and departure delays.
       * **Rationale**:	At the moment, we only have data from 2022 with room to expand to years prior to the selected year.